-Competition for water is a crucial element in the dynamics of mixed stands.
-We modeled competition for water symmetrically between individuals, i.e., trees in the same plot all draw from the same water reservoir without spatial differentiation, either horizontal (distance between individuals) or vertical (depth).
+177 Competition for water is a crucial element in the water dynamics of mixed stands.
+We modeled competition for water symmetrically between individuals, 179 i.e., trees in the same plot all draw from the same water reservoir without spatial differentiation, either horizontal (distance between individuals) or vertical (depth).
+The assumption for no horizontal differentiation is justified here by the 182 small area of the modeled plot.

-Every day of simulation, the stand-level volume of precipitation is divided into a fraction that does not interact with the canopy - i.e., that falls directly to the ground - and another fraction that reaches the canopy.
-The fraction that interacts with the canopy is given by the proportion of soil that is directly under any tree crown.
-Then, this fraction of precipitation is distributed among trees according to their respective leaf surface.
-For each tree, a calculation of drip, runoff, and precipitation passing through the crown is performed using the same equation as in CASTANEA (Dufrêne et al., 2005).
-Transpiration and crown evaporation of trees are calculated individually at hourly time steps using the Penman-Monteith equation (Monteith, 1965), taking into account the energy absorbed by individual crowns (see section 2.1.3).
-Stand soil evaporation is computed hourly and homogeneously along the plot, following equations of CASTANEA (Dufrêne et al., 2005).
-Evapotranspiration from understorey vegetation is ommited.
+Every day of simulation, the stand-level volume of precipitation is divided into 183 a portion fraction that does not interact with the canopy - i.e., that falls directly 184 to the ground - and another portion fraction that reaches the canopy.
+The portion 185 fraction that interacts with the canopy is given by the proportion of soil that is 186 directly under any tree crown.
+Then, this portion fraction of precipitation is distributed among trees according to their respective leaf surface.
+For each tree, a 188 calculation of drip, runoff, and precipitation passing through the crown is per-189 formed using the same equation as in CASTANEA (Dufrêne et al., 2005).
+Tran-190 spiration and crown evaporation of trees are calculated individually at the hourly 191 time step hourly time steps using the Penman-Monteith equation (Monteith, 192 1965), taking into account the energy absorbed by individual crowns (see section 2.1.3).
+Stand soil evaporation is computed at the hourly level hourly and homogeneously along the plot, following equations of CASTANEA (Dufrêne et al., 2005) 195 Evapotranspiration from understorey vegetation is ommitted.

-Considering drip, runoff and water passing through the crowns on the one hand, and tree transpiration, canopy and soil evaporation and drainage on the other, a water balance is computed each day at the stand level (Table 1 and Figure 1b).
+Considering drip, runoff and water passing through the crowns on the one hand, and tree transpiration, canopy and soil evaporation and drainage on the other, a water balance is computed at the stand level each day (Table 1 and Figure 1Table 1 and Figure 1b).
 Therefore, soil water status (soil moisture, litter moisture and soil potential) is the same for every tree within a plot on any given day.

-2.1.3.
+203 2.1.3.
 Competition for light

-Competition for light in PDG-Arena is performed using SamsaraLight, a ray tracing library derived from Courbaud et al. (2003) and maintained on the Capsis modeling platform.
-The integration of Samsara-Light with the physiological model CASTANEA (which is partly inspired from the approach in the HETERO-FOR model, Jonard et al., 2020) is described here.
-Light conditions are evaluated both in the PAR (photosynthetically active radiation) domain and in the NIR (near infrared radiation) domain.
-For each domain, SamsaraLight generates a set of diffuse and direct beams, and computes their interception by tree crowns and soil cells.
-The simulated energy absorbed by crowns is then temporally distributed at the hourly scale.
-The energy absorbed by a crown is distributed among its five leaf layers, which are part of the CASTANEA model for each tree.
+Competition for light in PDG-Arena is performed using SamsaraLight, a ray 204 tracing library derived from Courbaud et al. (2003) and maintained on the Capsis modeling platform.
+The integration of SamsaraLight with the physiological 206 model CASTANEA (which is partly inspired from the approach in the HETERO-207 FOR model, Jonard et al., 2020) is described here.
+PDG-Arena operates two 208 executions of SamsaraLight each year: Light conditions are evaluated both in 209 the PAR (photosynthetically active radiations radiation) domain and in the NIR (near infrared radiations radiation) domain.
+For one execution each domain, Sam-211 saraLight generates every year a set of diffuse and direct beams, and computes 212 their interception by tree crowns and soil cells.
+The simulated energy absorbed 213 by crowns is then temporally distributed at the hourly scale.
+The energy absorbed by a crown is distributed among its five leaf layers, which are part of a the CASTANEA model for each tree.

-Definition of crowns.
+217 Definition of crowns.

-Each tree is represented by a crown occupying a volume in space and is defined by the following variables:
+Each tree is represented by a trunk and a crown occupying a volume in space are and is defined by the following parameters variables: